MarcoLoPinto/MarcoLoPinto/README.md

 # 👋 Hello!
 Welcome to my GitHub profile!

 <p align="justify">
 Hello!
 I'm @MarcoLoPinto!
 My passion lies at the intersection of advanced technology and real-world applications, with a strong focus on developing practical AI and machine learning solutions.
 I have been involved in research projects centered around natural language processing and semantic analysis, aiming to enhance the way machines understand human language.
-I thrive in dynamic environments and am always eager to tackle new challenges and broaden my technical expertise!
+I thrive in dynamic environments and I'm always eager to tackle new challenges and broaden my technical expertise!
 </p>

 ## 🎓 Education